Lysiosquilla maculata: Predation

-By hiding in sandy burrows, Lysiosquillina maculata strike soft-bodied evasive prey that swim by such as small fish and malacostracans.
+By hiding in sandy burrows, L. maculata strike soft-bodied evasive prey that swim by such as small fish and malacostracans.
 In order to create high attack speeds, they have a spring and latch structure at the base of their raptorial appendages that allows them to create a spring-loaded strike.
 This strike system consists of a four-bar linkage mechanism and a coupled lever.
 By storing energy in this spring-like system a faster strike is created than would be possible from solely muscle action.

-Prior to attacking prey, Lysiosquillina maculata only peeks its eyes above the entrance to the burrow.
+Prior to attacking prey, L. maculata only peeks its eyes above the entrance to the burrow.
 As soon as the prey move within striking distance of the burrows, the mantis shrimp lunges out and snares the prey with both of its raptorial appendages.

 Zebra mantis shrimp attack with a mean peak speed of 2.3 m/s and with a mean duration of 24.98 ms. This speed is significantly slower than those generated by the smashing mantis shrimp, whose strikes can reach 14–23 m/s.
 However, it is similar to those of other aquatic predators attacking evasive prey.
 This discrepancy is because spearing mantis shrimp display displacement amplification whereas smashing mantis shrimp display force amplification.
 This makes sense given their hunting strategies.
 "Smashers" need to apply a large amount of force, but easily get close to their sessile, hard-shelled prey.
 However, for "spearers" like the zebra mantis shrimp, it is more advantageous to have greater reach when targeting prey with their ambush attack strategy.
-In addition, it has been shown that larger mantis shrimp species strike more slowly, resulting in the slower speeds displayed by Lysiosquillina maculata.
+In addition, it has been shown that larger mantis shrimp species strike more slowly, resulting in the slower speeds displayed by L. maculata.

 Eyesight

-The class of crustaceans called Stomatopods, which includes Lysiosquillina maculata has the most complex visual receptors in the animal kingdom.
+The class of crustaceans called Stomatopods, which includes L. maculata has the most complex visual receptors in the animal kingdom.
 Many species are thought to be able to express up to 16 different visual pigments.
 In addition, stomatopods have a tripartite cornea which contains upper and lower halves, separated by a middle band made up of ommatidia.
-These photoreceptors include specialized receptors that can detect a wide range of visible and ultraviolet light, as well as being able to detect linearly and circularly polarized light. polarized light is used by many insects for navigation, however, in other invertebrates like cephalopods and crustaceans it is used primarily to increase visual contrast and for visual signaling.
+These photoreceptors include specialized receptors that can detect a wide range of visible and ultraviolet light, as well as being able to detect linearly and circularly polarized light.
+Polarized light is used by many insects for navigation, however, in other invertebrates like cephalopods and crustaceans it is used primarily to increase visual contrast and for visual signaling.

 When searching for prey, each eye moves independently from the other.
 However, when a prey enters the visual field of one of the eyes, they lock into place focused on the prey.